 The capital of Egypt, Cairo carries definitive blend (or one might say call it a ‘clash’ instead) of the old and new – in terms of its people’s ways of life, customs they abide by and so on.
 We’ve all read about Egypt’s marvelous ruins and long gone kings and their lavish burials.
 But not many can picture what it’s actually like to be in Cairo.
 In this city guide, we unearth some of that mystery for you.

 Khan El-Khalili: a long-established economic and cultural hub, this marketplace has been – and still is – a good representation of Old Cairo since the 14th century.
-If the high volume of choices put you at a loss on deciding where to eat, it may be a good idea to grab a bite at the Mena House Oberoi Hotel.
+There are many options to eat in this place but if you want a safe bet go to the Mena House Oberoi Hotel.
 Though they serve at the overpriced-for-tourists price, the accessibility of alcohol could provide worthy refuge for some.

 The Pyramids of Giza: Whether you opt for a tour or explore on your own, keep in mind that it’s a vast expanse of land that could take up a whole day.
 Though modes of transport will more closely be discussed in its own section, there’s an abundance of options to get specifically to the pyramids from downtown Cairo.